origamiBoy/linkedin-game-solver/README.md

 - Implements multiple attempts with different strategies
 - Stores successful solutions for future use
 - Can use stored solutions to quickly solve repeated puzzles
+- Employs direct methods to get solutions without solving or AI

 ## Notes

 - All solvers run in non-headless mode for visibility
 - OpenAI-based solvers require an OpenAI API key
 - Script solutions are cached in JSON files for future use
-- The extension version provides a more user-friendly interface
+- The extension contains dynamic UI with additional functionality

 ## Contributing